AdoptOpenJDK/openjdk-virtual-images/README.md

 - perform system update and upgrade (sudo apt-get update)
 - download all the necessary packages and modules to be able to house OpenJDK sources
 - download and configure OpenJDK sources
-- build the OpenJDK sources (done as part openjdk-chef-build recipe)
+- build the OpenJDK sources (done as part openjdk-chef-build recipe, both OpenJDK8 and OpenJDK9)
 - download JTReg binaries
 - setting the environment variables
 - optional script to run JTReg tests
+- facility to switch between OpenJDK8 and OpenJDK9

 Note
 ====
 Currently Vagrant is using two recipes:
-- "openjdk-build" - the original content of this repository
+- "openjdk8-build" - OpenJDK8 cookbook
+- "openjdk9-build" - OpenJDK9 cookbook
 - "apt" - git submodule to perform system updates ``'git submodule add git@github.com:opscode-cookbooks/apt.git cookbooks/apt'``
-- So far the above have been tested on Host OSes: Ubuntu 12.04, MacOS Lion, MacOS Snow Leopard and Mavericks.
+- So far the above have been tested on Host OSes: Ubuntu 12.04, MacOS Lion, MacOS Snow Leopard and Mavericks

 Additional resources